JoyeeWang01/SNOW-Scalable-Note-to-Outcome-Workflow/config/README.md

 # Configuration Guide

-This guide explains how to customize the SNOW pipeline for your specific use case.
+This guide explains how to customize the SNOW workflow for your specific use case.

 ## When Do I Need This?